bthate/tripbot/README.rst

  > sudo pip3 install tripbot --upgrade --force-reinstall

-in case of emergency, remove all triple packages from system:
+in case of emergency, remove all tripbot packages from system:

- : sudo rm -fR /usr/local/lib/python3.8/dist-packages/triple*
+ : sudo rm -fR /usr/local/lib/python3.8/dist-packages/tripbot*

 and try installing from onto a fresh system.
 You can also download the tarball and run/install from that, see https://pypi.org/project/tripbot/#files